Day 1 – USA to Melbourne, Australia

 Enjoy a helicopter ride from Saffire Freycinet to Hobart where you will fly from Hobart Airport to Melbourne.

 Once in Melbourne, you will pick up your Budget rental vehicle and drive to Mornington Peninsula.
 From the city, take the Nepean Highway and drive south towards the Mornington Peninsula town of Frankston and on to Portsea.
-The Mornington Peninsula is Melbourne's all year round playground, rich in natural beauty, it has been captivating visitors for more than 100 years.
+The Mornington Peninsula is Melbourne's year-round playground, rich in natural beauty, it has been captivating visitors for more than 100 years.
 The drive from downtown is around 60 miles and will take around 2 hours.

 Set on a pristine winery amid the world-renowned Mornington Peninsula wine region, the Jackalope hotel is framed by picturesque Willow Creek Vineyard acreage.
 Fertile grazing land for over 100 years prior, the 11-hectare Willow Creek Vineyard was planted in 1989 and has become renowned for its single vineyard wines.
 The Jackalope provides guests with ample opportunity to not only drink in the gorgeous scenery but also taste the Peninsula's best wines, food and pastoral pleasures at the hotel's onsite winery restaurant, the Rare Hare.Starting Accommodation: